14edavis/BehindTheStars_AndroidApp/README.md

 This app is intented to be streamline and user-friendly.
 Below are demo screenshots of how the app will work.
 Color schemes and other graphic design aspects can change, but these show the general workflow.

 The home screen gives 3 options: scan a memorial by taking a photo, select a previously saved photo, or enter a name directly.
+An info icon at the bottom of the screen will over more details about the project.

 ![Home Screen](screenshots_v1/HomescreenAndOptions.jpg)